aws/aws-cdk-rfcs/text/0431-sagemaker-l2-endpoint.md

        an InvokeEndpointAsync operation to SageMaker with an attached input location in S3;
        SageMaker asynchronously reads the input from S3, invokes the endpoint, and writes the output to an S3 location specified within the `AsyncInferenceClientConfig` attribute.
-As [discussed with the RFC bar raiser here][async-conversation], there are a few ways to tackle the addition of this functionlity.
+As [discussed with the RFC bar raiser here][design-conversation], there are a few ways to tackle the addition of this functionlity.
 One option is to add attribute(s) to the L2 endpoint config construct to support asynchronous inference along with synthesis-time error handling to catch configuration conflicts (e.g., asynchronous endpoints are only capable of supporting